Justintime50/muffinscript/README.md

 ### TODO

+#### v0.1.0

+- BUG: You can define a "variable" standalone with no assignment and the parser accepts it without throwing an error
+- BUG: line numbers for errors are off in `if` statements due to us buffering the entire block together
+- BUG: variable assignment inside if statements
+- BUG: Printing undefined variables just prints the variable name
 - Muffinscript is Turing Complete
 - Multiline commands in repl (testing of repl)
 - For loops
 - Lists

+#### Future

 - Functions
-- Errors
+- Error handling
 - Imports
 - Package manager (StudMuffin)
   - Call the directory packages are stored `oven` and the packages `ingredients`
   - Use GitHub as source of packages
-- BUG: You can define a "variable" standalone with no assignment and the parser accepts it without throwing an error
-- BUG: line numbers for errors are off in `if` statements due to us buffering the entire block together
-- BUG: variable assignment inside if statements
-- BUG: Printing undefined variables just prints the variable name